browserengineering/book/book/accessibility.md

 As well as the font size in `TextLayout`:[^min-font-size]

-[^min-font-size]: Browsers also usually have a *minimum* font size, but it's a lot trickier to use correctly.
+[^min-font-size]: Browsers also usually have a *minimum* font size feature, but it's a lot trickier to use correctly.
 Since a minimum font size only affects *some* of the text on the page, and doesn't affect other CSS lengths, it can cause overflowing fonts and broken layouts.
 Because of these problems, browsers often restrict the feature to situations where the site seems to be using [relative font sizes][relative-font-size].

 [relative-font-size]: https://developer.mozilla.org/en-US/docs/Web/CSS/font-size